 - Creating a consistent customer experience for the clients

 Setting up suitable parameters and engaging employees to take advantage of shift bidding makes it effortless for the company to improve employee engagement and retention.
-These parameters that employers require to focus on are seniority, qualifications, training, overtime, location, and other business requirements.
+Employers must focus on these parameters: seniority, qualifications, training, overtime, location, and other business requirements.
 Such parameters make sure that the employees that bid for a shift are the ones that benefit from it the most.

 how do employees benefit from shift bidding?

 - Accommodate lifestyle needs: Many part-time and hourly employees lack flex schedule options and resort to unaccommodating shifts.
 As a result, they are unable to find a work-life balance.
 Shift bidding allows employees to find open shifts that accommodate their unique lifestyle needs.
 For an employee, such restrictions make it more likely that the shift they’re bidding for doesn’t have much competition from other employees.

-- Be actively involved: As a result of employees bidding for a shift that accommodates their lifestyle needs, employees tend to become more proactive within their work environment and take more initiative.
+- Be actively involved: As employees bid for a shift that accommodates their lifestyle needs, employees tend to become more proactive within their work environment and take more initiative.
 As employers are the ones that make the final decision, employees must be proactive to show their intent to work for that particular shift.

 - Unbiased system: By setting up these parameters, employers only find the employees that fit these restrictions, hence removing any selection bias.
 While the preference might be just regarding which employees get the “good shifts” and “bad shifts”, the shift bidding process gives all employees incentive to work harder and get the “good shifts”.
 By the end, scheduling bias will cease to exist, and so will “bad shifts”.

 How do employers benefit from shift bidding, then?

 Shift bidding eliminates the need to collect employee availability and preferences manually.
 As a result, schedules become available in real-time, providing instant and up-to-date access to all employees.
-The faster the access to employees, the more likely employees can schedule such shifts into their calendars (and not miss their shifts).
+The faster the access to employees, the more likely they can schedule such shifts into their calendars (and not miss them).

 Improved employee satisfaction and engagement lead to decreased turnover rates and higher levels of employee retention.